4nd3r/tiny-matrix-bot/README.md

 For compatibility (fow now), message body is also given as first argument.

-Execution output (if exit code is zero) will be sent to room as plain text.
+Standard output (if exit code is zero) will be sent to room as plain text.

 Empty lines will separate messages.